Dilexi te, or to applaud with blush at the Christmas festival of your son

 The Pope no longer exhorts to conversion: he exhorts to solidarity.

-He doesn't call the saints: he convenes development agents.
+He no longer calls the saints: he convenes development agents.

 Christianity is turning into an NGO with optional incense, and Dilexi te is its foundational brochure.

-The Social Doctrine of the Church, which Leo XIII raised as a building of revealed truth, has been reduced here to a lay cooperant's homily.
+The Social Doctrine of the Church, which Leo XIII raised as a building of revealed truth, has been reduced here to a lay cooperator’s homily.

 One finishes the text without anger, but with a certain polite sadness.

-Like the father who applauds discreetly while his adult son sings off-key on stage, because there's no longer any hope of change, only weary affection.
+Like the father who applauds discreetly while his adult son sings off-key on stage, because there is no longer any hope of change, only weary affection.

-The Pope is supposed to confirm his brothers in the faith.
+It is supposed that the Pope must confirm his brothers in the faith.

 And so we continue: collecting, not cardboard, but the crumbs of what was once the voice of Peter.